RogerioSouzaDev/VideoButtonsJS/README.md

 ATENTION: For running the with no problems you need to substitute the mp4 archive and the video tag in HTML!!!

-Feito por Rogerio Franco Souza
+Made by Rogerio Franco Souza